-Admission Requirements for Degree-Seeking Applicants Requirements are as follows:
+Admission Requirements for Degree-Seeking Applicants

+Requirements are as follows:

-- Completed application and two letters of recommendation (at least one from an academic source) - An accredited bachelor degree from a university in the United States that aligns with the program being pursued (refer to the list below).
+- Completed application and two letters of recommendation (at least one from an academic source) - · Two letters of recommendation - An Accredited Bachelor degree from a university in the United States that aligns with the program being pursued (refer to the list below).
 Degrees from an international university will be evaluated relative to the standards of the U.S. Programs.
-Leveling work may be required and documented in the admission letter for international degrees.

-Program

-Required Degree BS, Computer Science

-- MSCS, (any specialty) MSE, Leadership Emphasis MSE, Technical Emphasis - BS, Engineering (any speciality) BS, Computer, Electrical or Mechanical Engineering - Official transcripts for all degrees received - Official transcripts for any courses not listed in the degree transcripts that might be relevant to the graduate program. (if such transcripts are not submitted, leveling courses may be required). - · Minimum undergraduate GPA of 2.5 required - Demonstrated English proficiency (non-native English speakers only)please see page 8 of the catalog for information about the English proficiency requirement. - For International students, please see the requirements for international students on page 8.
+Leveling work may be required and documented in the admission letter for international degrees. - To pursue an M.S.C.S. degree a student must have a B.S. degree in Computer Science - To pursue an M.S.E degree a student must have a B.S. degree in Computer, Electrical, or Mechanical Engineering.
+Other closely related degrees considered. - · Official transcripts for all degrees received - Official transcripts for any courses not listed in the degree transcripts that might be relevant to the graduate program. (if such transcripts are not submitted, leveling courses may be required). - Minimum undergraduate GPA of 2.5 required - For international applicants, please see additional requirements on page 6. - The exam must have been taken in the last five years.

-GRE scores:

-The exam must have been taken in the last five years.
 Students with a cumulative undergraduate GPA of 3.00 or above, with at least nine hours of "B" or better graduate work from an accredited university, or with five years or more of documented technical work experience (CV required) need not submit exam scores.